FauziSeptians/FauziSeptians/README.md

 ### About Me
 Hi, My name is Muhammad Fauzi Septiana Putra.
 My hobby is playing footbal, video games, and create some application.
-I am currently pursuing education in the field of Computer Science / Informatics Engineering at the BCA Scholarship Program (PPTI)
+I am currently pursuing education in the field of Computer Science / Informatics Engineering at the BCA Scholarship Program (PPTI).
+I am interested in the field of informatics, especially in the development of web applications, mobile applications and data.

 ### Education Background
 <ul>